Stalruth/SableyeBot4/index.md

 Competitive Pokémon Discord Bot.
 Features accurate data for every Pokémon game from Red and Blue to Sword and Shield.

-Slash commands are currently being trialled in a limited selection of servers and will be rolled out to all servers after some improvements are made to Discord.
+As of 14-Feb-2022, slash commands are currently available in all servers.
+If they aren't available in yours click the "Add to Server" button in Sableye Bot's profile to re-invite it to the server, no kicking necessary.

 ## Features